 - How do you position yourself to find that spot within the industry where you can command a good profit?

 - What is really causing profitability in your industry?

 - What are the trends that are most likely to be significant in changing the game in the industry?

 - Where are the constraints; and if you relax them, they might allow you to find a really strong competitive position.

 So how do you ground Porter’s 30,000 foot strategy in day to day reality?
 Watching him speak, a key phrase stands out: Alignment.
 He says that strategy is about aligning the goals so that all the participants can make choices that reinforce one another.
-This concept is at the core of our 5 principles of digital strategy:
+Here are some of the key elements we incorporate into our planning:

 Here’s how to put Porter’s theory about alignment and reinforcement into actual practice: when we develop a digital strategy for our clients we integrate powerful pillars with reinforcing messages – the ‘fillers’ that create a sense of ubiquity.
 The result is a brand awareness that is greater than the sum of its parts.
 Each message ties back to the pillars and illustrates the core points in a fresh format.